 Writing can be therapeutic, making it an excellent self-care activity.
-Writing your short term and long term goals in your journal can make you feel confident and ready to achieve those goals.
+Writing your short-term and long-term goals in your journal can make you feel confident and ready to achieve those goals.
 You can also schedule daily and weekly activities in your journal.
 Stress can sometimes be as a result of trying to accomplish too many tasks in a day.
-Schedule those tasks in your journal, so you reduce the stress of trying to achieve so much in one day.
+Schedule those tasks in your journal, so you reduce the burden of trying to achieve so much in one day.

 Read a book for 20 minutes